-collared animals were not available for this analysis, but most were adult females (Cameron et al. 1995, Arthur and Del Vecchio 2007).
+as detailed as those from satellite or GPS telemetry, this method provided data on group size and behavior when the collared caribou could be observed.
+On some surveys, however, visual confirmation was impossible because the aircraft was forced to remain above the cloud cover, resulting in much lower location accuracy.
+The sex, age, and reproductive status of collared animals were not available for this analysis, but most were adult females (Cameron et al. 1995, Arthur and Del Vecchio 2009).
 Location error was estimated to be 0.5-1 km (S. Arthur, ADFG, pers. comm.), although the error appeared to be greater for some locations.